 It takes regular dust baths to keep your chinchilla's thick, soft fur in good condition.
 Chinchillas should never be bathed in water.
 The fine chinchilla dust provided for a dust bath penetrates the thickness of the chinchilla's fur and absorbs oils and clears away dirt.
 Not only do dust baths keep their fur in tip-top shape, but chinchillas also seem to enjoy having a vigorous dust bath.

 It can take some time to get any chinchilla used to your hands and being handled, especially if they are older and haven't been handled much.
 Some chinchillas will never really like to be held much (they'd rather be exploring, or they may prefer to climb on you rather than being restrained), but being able to handle and interact with your chinchilla will make your relationship with your chinchilla extra rewarding.

 07 of 08

-Chinchillas like to chew, run and jump, and hideout.
+Chinchillas like to chew, run, jump, and hideout.
 These favorite activities can be kept in mind when choosing chinchilla toys.
 Providing a good variety of chew toys is not just fun for your chinchilla, it also helps keep their teeth in good conditions.
-Many chinchillas also enjoy a wheel, but it is extremely important to choose a safe wheel that is large enough for chinchillas.
-Find out more about choosing toys for your chinchilla here.
+Many chinchillas also enjoy a wheel, but it is extremely important to choose a safe wheel large enough for chinchillas.

 08 of 08

-Chinchillas love to explore, but they are very curious, and many things are investigated by biting into them to see if they are edible.
+Chinchillas love to explore, but they are very curious and biting into objects to see if they are edible.
 The natural curiosity of chinchillas means that you should have a room that is thoroughly chinchilla-proofed before allowing time outside the cage, and close supervision is necessary.
 A handy checklist and tips about chinchilla-proofing can help keep your chinchilla safe.
 Also, consider other pets you may have in the home.